ATTENTION ALL VISITORS TO EASTHOLME

 Voicemail messages are checked on a regular basis

-Beginning on Monday, February 22, 2021, the Ministry of Long Term Care will require that Essential Caregivers, Support Workers and General Visitors (when permitted), be tested for COVID-19 at Eastholme.
+Beginning on Friday July 16, 2021, the Ministry of Long Term Care will require that unimmunized Essential Caregivers, Support Workers and General Visitors, be tested for COVID-19 at Eastholme.
+Fully immunized individuals who have received their second dose of COVID vaccine greater than 14 days ago are permitted to enter the Home without surveillance testing.

-After you have passed screening for symptoms and potential exposures to COVID-19, you will proceed into the lobby to have your test performed.
+After you have passed screening for symptoms and potential exposures to COVID-19, you will proceed into the lobby to have your test performed (if required).
 You will then be asked to leave the building for 15 to 20 minutes.
-If your test result is positive, you will be advised of the need to book a test at your local Assessment Centre.
+If your test result is positive, you will be advised of the need to book a test at your local Assessment Center.
 If your test result is negative, you can proceed with your visit.

 Please be aware that there is a high volume of traffic at the screening desk between the hours of 1:30pm and 2:30pm due to staff shift changes.
 If possible, plan your visits outside of these times.

-- All visitors must be tested for COVID-19 at Eastholme with a rapid test on the day of their visit or the previous day.
+- All visitors must be tested for COVID-19 at Eastholme with a rapid test on the day of their visit or the previous day if not fully immunized.

 - Testing is not required in an emergency or palliative situation but can be performed if requested by the visitor.